The Tibetan Ephemeris, Calendar, and Almanac

-Horary astrology, the checking of the auspiciousness of the hours of the day, is the main astrological feature derived from the Tibetan almanac.
+Horary astrology, the checking of the auspiciousness of the hours of the day, is the main astrological feature derived from the Tibetan almanack.
 It too plays a significant role in Tibetan life.
-It involves the first two inclusive calendar features, the lunar weekday and moon’s constellation.
+It involves the first two inclusive calendar features, the lunar weekday and the moon’s constellation.

 Each of the twenty-eight lunar constellations and each of the seven lunar weekdays and heavenly bodies is associated with one of four elements.
 These are four out of the five Indian elements of earth, water, fire, and wind.
 The element of the moon’s successive associated constellation for a specific date is compared with that of the lunar weekday occurring.
 Each of the possible ten combinations of elements has a different interpretation, based on which we can decide if a certain action is best undertaken at that time or not.

 This is the system of the ten lesser matchings.
 For instance, if we were doing a fire offering ceremony at the conclusion of a meditation retreat, it would be most favourable to choose an hour during a double fire period, which would enhance the fire, rather than a water-fire period which would douse the flames.